How to Measure Marketing ROI to Prove Your Impact

 Setting Objectives That Actually Matter

 Before you can even think about measuring ROI, you first have to define what "return" actually means for your business.
 It's a surprisingly common mistake to jump straight into spending without a clear definition of success.
-That's like starting a road trip with no destination in mind—you’ll burn through your budget, but you'll have no idea if you ever got where you were going.
+That's like starting a road trip with no destination in mind, you'll burn through your budget, but you'll have no idea if you ever got where you were going.

 Vague goals like "increase brand awareness" just won't cut it.
 You need concrete, measurable objectives that tie directly to your company's bottom line.
 The whole point is to translate big-picture business goals into specific marketing Key Performance Indicators (KPIs).